sascristian/HeyberryAI/README.md

 - cli and speech clients now listen for do not speak requests, so jarbas can shut up by external request without running in quiet mode [PR#556](https://github.com/MycroftAI/mycroft-core/pull/556)
 - added results property to skills, so they can emit more than utterances, [PR#281](https://github.com/MycroftAI/mycroft-core/pull/281)
 - added converse method to allow all skills to handle utterances [PR#539](https://github.com/MycroftAI/mycroft-core/pull/539)
-- added feedback method to allow skills to process feedback [Issue#554](https://github.com/MycroftAI/mycroft-core/issues/554)
+- added feedback method to allow skills to process feedback/reinforcement learning [Issue#554](https://github.com/MycroftAI/mycroft-core/issues/554)
 - blacklist fix [PR#549](https://github.com/MycroftAI/mycroft-core/pull/549)
-- centralized APIs in configfile, all skills now have a self.config_apis with all keys [PR#557](https://github.com/MycroftAI/mycroft-core/pull/557)
+- centralized APIs in config file, all skills now have a self.config_apis with all keys [PR#557](https://github.com/MycroftAI/mycroft-core/pull/557)
 - ip skill blacklisted, using the7erm diagnostics skill for this
 - configuration skill was blacklisted, reason is for more control and privacy, configuration no longer loads from mycroft servers
 - allowed intents to be de-registered [PR#558](https://github.com/MycroftAI/mycroft-core/pull/558)